 Reports for Protected Species Permits

-A description of annual and final reports for scientific research, enhancement, and commercial photography permits for marine mammals and certain ESA species.
+A description of annual and final reports for scientific research, enhancement, and commercial photography permits for marine mammals and certain endangered and threatened species.

 Check your permit to determine when, what, and how you must report.
+Your permit may require you to provide specific information in addition to the standard reporting questions.
 Contact your permit analyst if you have questions.

 Applicable Permit Types